 Tips for writing effective meta descriptions

-- Length Ð Use a maximum of 145 characters.
-If your meta description is longer than 145 characters it may get cut off by both search engines and social media sites.
+- Length - Use a maximum of 155 characters.
+If your meta description is longer than that characters may get cut off by both search engines and social media sites.

 - Specific and Meaningful - Your meta description should be concise and specific, telling the user exactly what your page is offering.
 The description should read as a meaningful call to action, enticing users to read further.

-- Keywords Ð Keywords are important in meta descriptions, but keyword stuffing should be avoided.
+- Keywords - Keywords are important in meta descriptions, but avoid keyword stuffing.
 Use keywords that relate specifically to the page and make sure they flow well within the description.
 Terms that are being searched will be highlighted in bold text in the meta descriptions on the search engine results page.
-You want these keywords to help you stand out from your competitors.
+You want these keywords to stand out from your competitors.

 A good movie trailer will make you want to see the film by teasing you with some information about the movie, but won 't give too much away.
 That 's the same secret to writing a meta description.